 About Kerala Media Academy

-- To promote and co-ordinate study and research in the field of journalism.
+- To promote and co-ordinate research in the field of media through fellowships

-- To organize or help organize training courses, workshops, seminars, exhibitions and consultancy services in association with working journalists, newspaper management and universities.
+- To organise training courses, workshops, seminars, exhibitions and consultancy services in association with working journalists, newspaper management and universities.

 - To publish books, periodicals, monographs and research papers.

-- To co-operate with academic institutions and organizations in the formulation of syllabus for teaching journalism
+- To co-operate with academic institutions and organisations in the formulation of syllabus for teaching media courses

-- To institute awards to honour individuals, institutions and organizations in recognition of meritorious services rendered and to grant fellowships for conducting advanced study and research in journalism.
+- To institute awards to honour individuals, institutions and organisations in recognition of meritorious services rendered

 - 1979: The first General Council meeting of the Academy was held in June